-First, edit the H1 (heading #1) style > Keep Options > Start Paragraph > [change from the default Start Anywhere to on Next Page].
-Having this set to Anywhere produced a more compact and very professional appearing document, but it is computationally intense and really slows down text editing.
-Once you're done editing the text, remember to change this back to Start Anywhere.
+First, stop Level I headings from spanning two columns for two-column documents. use InDesign's Edit > Find/Change function to change all the H1 (heading #1) paragraph style instances to the H1-no-span-columns paragraph style.
+This style is the same as H1 but in > Keep Options > Start Paragraph > [change from the default Start Anywhere to on Next Page].
+Having this set to Anywhere produce a more compact and very professional appearing document, but it is computationally intense and really slows down text editing.
+Once you're done editing the text, remember to Find/Change to switch all the H1-no-span-column styles to H1 styles.
 This will make the document longer, so you may have to add some pages to see all the text, and then once done editing and you've changed this back to Start Anywhere, delete the extra blank pages at the end.

 Another thing that slows text editing is the Balance Columns option.
 It does produce a much more professional appearance.
 You can turn it off temporarily for a single page.
-Right click the text frame on the page, and select Text Frame Options and then turn off Balance Columns.
-Remember to turn it back on when you're done editing that page but only after you've changed that Start Paragraph > Start Anywhere option back on, as the text will probably move to a different page.
+Right-click the text frame on the page, and select Text Frame Options and then turn off Balance Columns.
+Remember to turn Balance Columns back on when you're done editing that page.